California moves to embrace cryptocurrency and regulate it

 Blockchain creates the underlying transparency of a decentralized but publicly viewable ledger.
 The technology can also be used to record other types of information, such as property records.
 The records are held on many computers that together form a global network so that no one and no institution can control them.

 There is heavy disagreement about the legitimacy of cryptocurrency, even among some of the world’s richest people.
 Elon Musk is an avid supporter of dogecoin while Warren Buffet recently said he wouldn’t pay $25 for all of the world’s bitcoin, the most popular cryptocurrency.
-Each bitcoin is currently valued at about $38,000.
+Each bitcoin is currently valued at about $38,000 but fluctuates wildly.

+California’s approach will help to legitimize the technology and bring it into the mainstream, said cryptocurrency skeptic Hilary Allen, a financial regulation professor at American University in Washington, D.C.
+But she doesn’t think it’s the best approach for the state and its residents.

+She said private investors are most likely to benefit, while state government should seek simpler technological solutions rather than turning to technology that “is by its very nature complex and inefficient.”

 Colorado Gov. Jared Polis, also a Democrat, said in February that his state would begin accepting cryptocurrency for government services later this year.